openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/quantizing-models-post-training/quantizing-with-accuracy-control.rst

          :language: python
          :fragment: [dataset]

+   .. tab-item:: ONNX
+      :sync: onnx

+      .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_aa_onnx.py
+         :language: python
+         :fragment: [dataset]

 Prepare validation function
 ############################

+The validation function takes two arguments: a model object and a validation dataset, and it returns the accuracy metric value.
+The type of the model object is different for different frameworks.
+In OpenVINO, it is an ``openvino.CompiledModel``.
+In ONNX, it is an ``onnx.ModelProto``.
-Validation function receives ``openvino.CompiledModel`` object and validation dataset and returns accuracy metric value.
-The following code snippet shows an example of validation function for OpenVINO model:
+The following code snippet shows an example of validation function for OpenVINO and ONNX framework:

 .. tab-set::